Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `400 BAD REQUEST`

-If the image url specified is invalid.
+If the image url specified is non-null and invalid.

 ##### `400 BAD REQUEST`